 WeavEast is a regional network of people and organizations who are making positive social change in Atlantic Canada.
 By connecting changemakers across the region, we help strengthen relationships, reduce fragmentation, amplify each other’s work and catalyze collaborative efforts for social change.

 Starting in 2019, with support from the McConnell Foundation, we began building a supportive ecosystem to connect changemakers and their work.
 We became the backbone organization for getting this network off the ground to meet the need for a trusted, locally-led community for social innovators.
 We aim to experiment with and scale good ideas, learn from one another, and amplify existing efforts.

 What do we mean by changemakers?
 These are the individuals, groups, and organizations around Atlantic Canada that are ‘rocking the boat.’
 They’re challenging outdated ways of working and traditional lines of command.
 They’re developing new approaches for tackling long standing social issues.
 And, most importantly, they’re working towards a society that is designed to benefit everyone.

 WeavEast’s priorities are to:

-- To continue to connect and convene social innovators of Atlantic Canada
+- Continue to connect and convene social innovators of Atlantic Canada

 - Expand the network

-- To support collaborative efforts that work to address the following regional systemic issues:
+- Support collaborative efforts that work to address the following regional systemic issues:

 - Change policies that restrict the work and potential impact of changemakers

 - Bridge the gaps between communities, changemakers, and decision-makers